amckennafoster/nbidata/docs/openSciFAQ/openSciFAQ.md

 In this article entitled: **How Open Science Helps Researchers Succeed** (2016), researchers from numerous organizations and universities in the United States address concerns raised in connection to open science and demonstrate that the advantages outweigh the disadvantages.
 Learn more: https://elifesciences.org/articles/16800

 Equally important is the following TEDX Talk by Research Associate and Open Science Champion, Dr Rachael Ainsworth.
 Here she addresses how **Research Culture is Broken — Open Science Can Fix It!**.
-In additon, Dr. Ainstworth points out that > Open science could be the gateway to a more inclusive and supportive culture > See here: https://www.youtube.com/watch?v=c-bemNZ-IqA
+In additon, Dr. Ainstworth points out that "Open science could be the gateway to a more inclusive and supportive culture".
+See here: https://www.youtube.com/watch?v=c-bemNZ-IqA

 ### Who contributes to open science?

+Researchers can use open science practices to facilitate publishing, communicate scientific knowledge in the media, impact reach throughout the scientific community, as well as increase funding and increase exposure in scientific literature.

 ---